mangaBhukya/Task-Manager-Backend/README.md

 - Add, Edit, and Delete Tasks
 - Add One Level of Subtasks
-- Toggle Task Completion
+- Toggle Task Completion Status
+- RESTful API with CRUD Operations
-- Responsive Design with SCSS
+- Node.js with Express.js for API Routing
+- MongoDB for Database Management
-- Simple and Clean UI
+- Error Handling and Input Validation

 ## Setup and Installation
 ### Prerequisites